rugbyprof/2143-Object-Oriented-Programming/Resources/00-OOP/01-Concepts.md

 which child classes may redefine.
 When this virtual member function is called for an object of the parent class, the execution dynamically chooses the appropriate function to call - the parent function if the object really is the parent type, or the child function if the object really is the child type.
-This explanation is too brief to be usesful without an example, but that will have to be written latter.
+This explanation is too brief to be useful without an example, but that will have to be written latter.

 <sub>Source: http://www.fredosaurus.com/</sub>